roseg43/wordpress-linked-group-blocks/readme.md

 # Linked Group Blocks
+> **Warning!** This block extension has not been extensively tested across all use cases.
+If you encounter a bug, please open an issue and I'll take a look when I have time.

-> Adds link functionality to the core WordPress Group block.
+Adds link functionality to the core WordPress Group block.

 ![Linked Group Blocks Demo](.github/assets/images/linked-group-blocks.gif)